LogtalkDotOrg/logtalk.org/_pages/embedding.md

 $ rm -f "$HOME"/collect_app_files/*loader*
 ```

+In alternative, the embedding scripts (see below) provide an option to compile (i.e. expand) library alias paths in paths and settings files.
+This option allows, in general, the safe inclusion of the application loader files.

 Now that we have all necessary application files in the `$HOME/collect_app_files/` directory, we can concatenate them in a single Prolog file (on POSIX system we can use the `cat` utility in an automation script), say, `app_resources.pl `:

 ```shell